kailqq/kailqq.github.io/docs/NOTE/DB/lec2.md

 <figcaption>instance</figcaption>
 </figure>

-- Find the names of all customers who have an account at the Perryridge branch.
+- Find the names of all customers who have an loan at the Perryridge branch.

 we have following queries: